shikijs/shiki-magic-move/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

 Smoothly animated code blocks with Shiki.

-> Working in progress.
+[Online Demo](https://shiki-magic-move.netlify.app/).

+## Usage

+This is a rather low-level library, you usually want to use it with a high-level integrations like [Slidev](https://sli.dev/guide/syntax#shiki-magic-move).

+If you want to integrate it into your own project, you might want to read the source code a bit.

+## How it works

+[I](https://github.com/antfu) am writing a blog post explaining the details, stay tuned!

 ## Sponsors